 If you have already been creating content that’s a wonderful thing, but does your old content reflect a post-lockdown and new-normal society?
 Does it still remain relevant?

-If not, think about how your audience mindset may have changed, and create content which may address these issues or answer questions being asked about new problems or struggles they face.
+If not, think about how your audience mindset may have changed, and create content that may address these issues or answer questions about new problems or struggles they face.

 This tool shows you the most searched for queries for almost any keyword as well as a lot of other useful information and can, at the very least, provide excellent inspiration for content that your target audience is actively looking for right now.